zanata/zanata-docker-files/README.md

 ### Login to docker hub Account
-If you do not have a Docker Hub account, register at https://hub.docker.com/ then ask the Zanata team members to add you to Zanata team.
+If you do not have a Docker Hub account, register at https://hub.docker.com/ then ask the Zanata team members to add you.

 You also need to login from the command line at your workstation, so you can push the image to Docker Hub.